ceph/ceph/doc/dev/cephfs-snapshots.rst

 Multi-FS
 ---------
-Snapshots and multiiple filesystems don't interact well.
+Snapshots and multiple filesystems do not interact well.
 Specifically, each MDS cluster allocates `snapids` independently; if you have multiple filesystems sharing a single pool (via namespaces), their snapshots *will* collide and deleting one will result in missing file data for others.
 (This may even be invisible, not throwing errors to the user.)
-If each FS gets its own pool things probably work, but this isn't tested and may not be true.
+If each FS gets its own pool things probably work, but this is not tested and may not be true.